ray-x/navigator.lua/README.md

 call plug#end()

-" No need for rquire('lspconfig'), navigator will configure it for you lua <<EOF require'navigator'.setup()
+" No need for require('lspconfig'), navigator will configure it for you lua <<EOF require'navigator'.setup()
 EOF